charlesreid1/charlesreid1.github.io/pelican/content/snakemake-byok8s.md

 <br />
 <br />

-<a name="minikube"><a>
+<a name="minikube"></a>
 # Local Kubernetes Clusters with Minikube

+<a name="minikube"></a>
+## What is minikube?

+Minikube is a Go program that allows users to simulate a single-node kubernetes cluster using a virtual machine.
+This is useful for local testing of Kubernetes workflows, as it does not require setting up or tearing down cloud infrastructure, or long waits for remote resources to become ready.

+We cover two ways to use it:

+1. Installing and running a minikube virtual kubernetes cluster on AWS (for development and testing of Snakemake + kubernetes workflows)

+2. Running a minikube cluster on a Travis CI worker node to enable us to _test_ Snakemake + kubernetes workflows.

 <a name="aws"></a>
 ## AWS

-Using Minikube from AWS comes with two hangups.
+Using Minikube from an AWS EC2 compute node comes with two hangups.

-The first is that AWS nodes are virtual machines, and you can't run virtual machines within virtual machines, so it is not possible to use minikube's normal VirtualBox mode, which creates k8s nodes with VirtualBox machines.
+The first is that AWS nodes are virtual machines, and you can't run virtual machines within virtual machines, so it is not possible to use minikube's normal VirtualBox mode, which creates a kubernetes cluster using a virutal machine.

 Instead, we must use minikube's native driver, meaning minikube uses docker directly.
 This is tricky for several
 reasons:

 - we can't bind-mount a local directory into the